-As mentioned above, the main elements of abnormalities of this profile are related to the extremely variable sequences of HGB, %RET and OFF, associated with several individual samples displaying values beyond the individual limits for this athlete.

-In fact, high HGB, low %RET and high OFF were mainly found at the time of competitions (samples 1, 2 and 10) when compared to out-of-competition samples.
-This is compatible with what we would expect to observe when blood manipulation takes place at distance from competition, and is confirmed by the higher %RET measured on the out-of-competition samples.
+The main elements of abnormalities of this profile are related to the extremely variable %RET and OFF values.
+In fact, low %RET and high OFF are mainly found at the time of competitions when compared to out-of-competition samples.
+This is compatible with what we would expect to observe when blood manipulation takes place out-of-competition, and is confirmed by the high %RET measured on several of the out-of-competition samples (the 4 highest %RET were on samples collected out-of-competition).
+Additionally, there is a change in the evolution of $\% { m RET}$ which display higher results from July 2011 when compared to those collected since August 2009.